Chronic Obstructive Pulmonary Disease and Asbestos

-Chronic obstructive pulmonary disease (COPD) is a respiratory illness characterized by obstructed airways.
+Chronic obstructive pulmonary disease (COPD) is a respiratory illness that can be related to asbestos exposure.
 It can develop as a complication of asbestosis, a chronic lung disease caused by asbestos exposure.
-COPD is one of the most common pulmonary diseases and manifests itself in two conditions: chronic bronchitis and emphysema.
+COPD is one of the most common pulmonary diseases and manifests in chronic bronchitis and emphysema.

 If you were diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you might be entitled to considerable compensation.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.